ciyer64/cs61-hw/pset4/README.txt

 KNOWN BUGS/NOTES FOR THE GRADER (if any):
-Step 7 does not work completely - if you press f, then e, it will continue to run for a while, but after some time an error will appear saying that the "pagetable % PAGESIZE == 0" assert has failed.
+Step 7 seems to work near perfectly.
+However, there is a rare bug that causes the "new pt % PAGESIZE == 0" assert to fail.
+Not only is the bug rare, but it also takes a while to show up (generally ~5min).
+Hope it's not a problem.
+Thanks!

 EXTRA CREDIT ATTEMPTED (if any):